 Sometimes, one of the sacs bleeds, causing blood in your stool.
 The bleeding usually stops on its own, but it can be heavy.

 How can doctors tell if I have diverticulosis?

 Doctors find diverticulosis when they do tests for other reasons, such as belly pain or bleeding.
 Diverticulosis can show up on the following tests:

-Colonoscopy Endoscopy "Endo" means inside, and "scope" means look.
-So an endoscope is an instrument doctors use to look inside your body.
+Colonoscopy Endoscopy Endoscope is an instrument doctors use to look inside your body.
 Endoscopes can also be used to do tests and treat diseases.
-Endoscopes are... read more (a test in which a doctor inserts a thin, lighted tube with a small camera through your rectum to look at your intestine)
+Endoscopes are tubes that have a light and a small video camera on... read more (a test in which a doctor inserts a thin, lighted tube with a small camera through your rectum to look at your intestine)